gunasreepandaram/project-work/README.md

- Tech Stack
+ # Tech Stack

 - Frontend:** React.js
 - Language:** JavaScript (ES6+)
 - Styling:** CSS
 - Build Tools:** Node.js, npm, Create React App

+# ABOUT THIS PROJECT
+It is The Project Work application is a React-based frontend project .
+It is an e-commerce mobile selling application ,I gave a web application name as EASY SHOPY. it was collected some mobiles to sell the mobiles . i focused most on front end on login page and cart items and more over for users login and home pages . i interact with dummy APIS for back end support. it was a small unit of project but it will show all my knowledge on front end part .

 # Difference between NPM and NPX
     NPM -> install, update, uninstall